 The bees use their tongue called proboscis, to suck the nectar from the flowers.
 The long, tubelike tongue of the bee is similar to the straw.
 They collect forage by visiting hundreds of flowers.
 They store the nectar in their stomachs.

 The bees have two stomachs, the first is the regular stomach, and the second is the honey stomach in which they store the nectar.
 A valve separates this stomach from the digestive stomach.
 The bee opens the valve when hungry and consumes the nectar for her own energy needs.

-The honey stomach or the nectar backpack, can hold about 70 mg of nectar, the weight of which is almost equal to the weight of bee.
+The honey stomach or the nectar backpack can hold about 70 mg of nectar, the weight of which is almost equal to the weight of a bee.
 To fill the honey stomachs with the nectar, the honeybee has to go from 100 to about 1500 flowers.
 The honeybees get nectar and pollen from the flowers.

 The enzymes present in the honey stomach, break down the complex sugars called sucrose or disaccharide, of nectar into simpler sugars called monosaccharides, that is into glucose or blood sugar and fructose or fruit sugar.
 This modified nectar is less prone to crystallization, and the process is known as inversion.

-In the peak season they work to death.
+In the peak season, they work to death.
 By the end of their days, they become useless because their wings get frayed and the colony rejects them.

 They mix the collected nectar with enzymes secreted from the hypopharyngeal gland situated in their body.
 They then return to the hive and transfer this modified sugary substance to the house bees.

 Two types of worker bees return to the hive, the ones laden with nectar and the others returning with pollen.
 Because they never do both the jobs in a single trip.

 The pollen laden bees have hair like baskets on their hind legs, within which they carry the pollen grains.
 The pollen carrier bees are recognizable by the orange or yellow colored pollen in their baskets.